 16 reasons probiotics are important to our health

-Gut health is dependent on bacteria that exists in our gut.
-The right mix of bacteria can help us have more energy, fewer diseases and have less gastric distress.
-The wrong mix can mean bloated nights after eating a meal, gassiness, autoimmune diseases and cardiac disease.
+Gut health is dependent on bacteria that exist in our gut.
+The right mix of bacteria can help us have more energy, fewer diseases, and less gastric distress.
+The wrong mix can mean bloated nights after eating a meal, gassiness, autoimmune diseases, and cardiac disease.

-A few doses of antibiotics can disrupt the normal gut bacteria and affect our ability to digest, keep weight off and more.
+A few doses of antibiotics can disrupt normal gut bacteria and affect our ability to digest, keep weight off, and more.
 Perhaps, this is why it is so important to take probiotics after using antibiotics in the gut for a bacterial infection.

 The foods we eat can also affect the types of flora we have in our gut.
 It is important to eat dark leafy vegetables to feed the gut.